rh-integration/IntegrationApp-Automation/fisalert-service/README.md

-# back-end Service 2
+# Back-end Service 2
-## user Alert Service
+## User alert service

 This demo demonstrates how to integrate a Spring-Boot application to an ActiveMQ broker and use JMS messaging between two Camel routes using OpenShift.

-In this example we will use two containers, one container to run as a ActiveMQ broker, and another as a client to the broker, where the Camel routes is running.

-### Backgorund
+### Background

-This demo is a simple service which sent email alert and exposes an API endpoints,to send a alert by recieving input as a jason post request parameters.
-These content is later sent to a messaging broker, and then picked up by a bean, which simply process email paramets and returns a result of the email status.
+This service sends an email alert and exposes an API endpoints, by receiving input as JSON.
+This content is later sent to a messaging broker, and then picked up by a bean, which simply processes email parameters and returns a result of the email status.

   ![alt text](../images/Service2.png "Fuse Service 2")